Diagnosing chronic back conditions through X-rays

-Medical X-rays (a form of medical radiography) have been an important diagnostic tool since their discovery in 1895.
-An X-ray is an imaging test that allows a doctor to look at bony structures inside a patient’s body without surgery.
+Medical X-ray, a form of medical radiography, has been an important diagnostic tool since its discovery in 1895.
+An X-ray is an imaging test that allows a physician to look at bony structures inside a patient’s body without surgery.
 The obvious benefit of this is that X-rays minimize the risk involved in the diagnostic process by eliminating the need for invasive exploratory surgery.

-X-ray testing is often ordered by doctors trying to diagnose back pain.
-X-rays can show the condition and alignment of vertebrae, helping doctors look for fractures, weaknesses, and dislocations.
-An X-ray is generally the first imaging test a doctor will order before moving on to more advanced forms of radiography, such as MRIs, CT scans, or bone scans.
+X-ray testing is often ordered by physicians trying to diagnose back pain.
+X-rays can show the condition and alignment of vertebrae, helping physicians look for fractures, weaknesses and dislocations.
+An X-ray is generally the first imaging test a physician will order before moving on to more advanced forms of radiography, such as MRIs, CT scans or bone scans.

 An X-ray is a form of electromagnetic radiation that, when passed through an object, creates shadows of the structures within that object.
-X-rays penetrate pass by light molecular weight atoms like hydrogen, carbon, nitrogen and oxygen.
-These atoms make up skin, muscles, and other soft tissues.
-Heavier molecular weight atoms such as calcium and iron are those found in bones and metal block X-rays.
-Thus, when x-ray shine on the body, part are transmitted and part are blocked.
+X-rays pass through light molecular weight atoms like hydrogen, carbon, nitrogen and oxygen.
+These atoms make up skin, muscles and other soft tissues.
+Heavier molecular weight atoms, including calcium and iron found in bones and metal, block X-rays.
+Thus, when X-rays shine on the body, some are transmitted and some are blocked.
 X-rays can develop photographic emulsions.
-The x-ray studied by the physician and seen by patients is a piece of acetate film covered with photographic silver emulsion.
-The “picture” seen is actually a shadow-gram of the bones within the patient.
+The X-rays studied by physicians and seen by patients are a piece of acetate film covered with photographic silver emulsion.
+The picture seen is actually a shadowgram of the bones within the patient.

 X-rays are taken by having the patient lie underneath a device that emits radiation.
-If possible, the X-ray technician will cover vital organs outside the area to be diagnosed with a lead apron to minimize the exposure to radiation, which can be harmful over time.
+If possible, the X-ray technician will cover vital organs that do not have to be captured with a lead apron to minimize the exposure to radiation, which can be harmful over time.
 The X-ray device is aimed at the area of the body to be imaged, and then the X-rays are passed through.
-The X-ray tech then captures the resulting images on a large piece of film, which is then developed and given to the doctor for review.
+The X-ray technician then captures the resulting images on a large piece of film, which is then developed and given to the physician for review.

-X-rays are useful for viewing vertebrae that may be affected by the following:
+X-rays are useful for viewing vertebra that may be affected by the following:

 - Arthritis of the spine